mylordkaz/mylordkaz/README.md

-  👋 Hi, my name is Tim Kevin.
+  👋 Hi, my name is Kevin.

 - 👀 I’m interested into tech in general and blockchain technologies.